Spells of Manifestation, Persistence, and Disappearance

 These are the four conditions that, if known and used, render the mind understandable enough to be properly controlled by you, the owner/operator.
 They are among the most important tools in every true magician’s tool chest.

-1 If one is going to seriously debate the validity of Dianetics and Scientology, one first has to establish the veracity of this very idea: can the mind be changed in positive ways?
-Then one can check to see if using their procedures had any effect in this direction as experienced by those who used them.
+Regarding my father’s work, a serious debate on the validity of Dianetics and Scientology must first establish the veracity of this fundamental idea: is it possible to influence the mind in a positive manner?
+Then one can check to see if using their procedures had any effect in this direction, as experienced by those who used them.